googleapis/google-cloud-dotnet/PROCESSES.md

 - After the version number is committed, run `tagreleases.sh` from the root directory to tag all updated versions.
 - Confirm that you wish to create the given tags.
-- A Jenkins build system will now notice the tags (after a short delay; it checks periodically) and perform the rest of the build and push process automatically.
+- On a Google corp machine, trigger a Kokoro release build.
+(This can only be performed by Googlers.)
+  - If you want to release anything other than the current head of `master`, specify the commitish that was tagged.
+  - The Kokoro build will build the packages, run integration tests, build the docs, then (on success) push the packages to NuGet and the docs to GitHub pages.
 - If you wish to perform a manual build, use the command line displayed by `tagreleases.sh` to run `buildrelease.sh`, which then displays final instructions for pushing to nuget.org and updating the docs.

 Note that `tagreleases.sh` checks that there are no project references from APIs being released now to APIs that *aren't* being